katgironpe/asset_packager/README.md

-= AssetPackager
+# AssetPackager

 JavaScript and CSS Asset Compression for Production Rails Apps

+### Note: no longer maintained.
+Use Sprockets or Jammit.

-== Description
+# Description

 When it comes time to deploy your new web application, instead of sending down a dozen JavaScript and CSS files full of formatting and comments, this Rails plugin makes it simple to merge and compress JavaScript and CSS down into one or more files, increasing speed and saving bandwidth.

 When in development, it allows you to use your original versions and retain formatting and comments for readability and debugging.

 This code is released under the MIT license (like Ruby).
 You're free to rip it up, enhance it, etc. And if you make any enhancements, I'd like to know so I can add them back in.
 Thanks!

 * Formerly known as MergeJS.

-== Credit
+# Credit

 This Rails Plugin was inspired by Cal Henderson's article "Serving JavaScript Fast" on Vitamin: http://www.thinkvitamin.com/features/webapps/serving-javascript-fast

 It also uses the Ruby JavaScript Minifier created by Douglas Crockford. http://www.crockford.com/javascript/jsmin.html

-== Key Features
+##Key Features

 * Merges and compresses JavaScript and CSS when running in production.
 * Uses uncompressed originals when running in development.
 * Generates packages on demand in production

-== Components
+##Components

 * Rake tasks for managing packages
 * Helper functions for including these JavaScript and CSS files in your views.
 * YAML configuration file for mapping JavaScript and CSS files to packages.
 * Rake Task for auto-generating the YAML file from your existing JavaScript files.

-== Updates
+##Updates

 November '08:
 * Rails 2.2 compatibility fixes